1000FARMS-WUR/tricot-ranking-analysis/README.md

 - Implement models such as Thurstonian and Plackett-Luce for ranking data.
 - Designed for on-farm trials in plant breeding programs.

-## Installation
-Clone the repository to your local machine: